mgmacleod/MissedByGreenMammals/README.md

 # Kasina

 Extensions for Bitwig Studio that try to look deeply into what makes a piece of gear great and then bring something of that to the Bitwig world.
+So far, the Elektron Octatrack is the only one that I've added to this project, but there are plans for more extensions in the future.

 ***NOTE: This is a personal project and very much a work in progress.
 I hope it might be useful to others, but the intention isn't to create a general purpose extension that meets everyone's needs.
 That said, comments and suggestions are welcome.
 Create a issue if you have an idea or run into an problem.***

+## Compatibility

+- Bitwig Studio 5.0+
+- Should work anywhere Bitwig runs
+  - At one time or another, I have tested it on Windows, MacOS, and Linux
+  - I currently develop and use it on the Mac

-## Download
+## Installation

-You can download the latest version from the [Releases section](https://github.com/mgmacleod/Kasina/releases).
+1. Download the latest version from the [Releases section](https://github.com/mgmacleod/Kasina/releases) of this repository and unzip it somewhere on your computer.
+You'll find the following inside:
+   1. `accessories` folder
+      1. basic template projects for Bitwig and the Octatrack that you can use to get started
+   2. `Kasina.bwextension` file
+   3. `LICENCE` file
+2. [Install](https://www.bitwig.com/support/technical_support/how-do-i-add-a-controller-extension-or-script-17/) the `Kasina.bwextension` file
+   1. Basically, either copy it into your extensions folder or (apparently) drag-and-drop it onto the Bitwig Studio window
+3. Configure the Octatrack controller in Bitwig
+   1. Open Bitwig and go to Settings > Controllers
+   2. Click '+ Add Controller'
+      1. Hardware Vendor: select `Elektron`
+      2. Product: select `Octatrack`
+   3. Use the dropdown menus to select your MIDI input and output ports for the Octatrack

 # Devices